Art Therapy Clinic

 - transitions and major life changes

-Our clinic is bright and sunny, separate from classrooms and offices in the Graduate Education Center of the GW University.
-There are 3 art therapy clinic rooms; each is attractive, well lit and comfortable, equipped with adjustable tables, chairs, and ample storage space for art supplies and projects.
+Our clinic is bright and sunny, separate from classrooms and offices in the Alexandria Graduate Education Center of the GW University.
+There are 3 art therapy clinic rooms; each is attractive and comfortable, with lots of natural light, equipped with adjustable tables, chairs, and ample storage space for art supplies and projects.
 We have sand trays in all rooms and a wide variety of 2-D and 3-D art materials and supplies.
 In the waiting room there are chairs, tables and reading materials for clients and family members.

 The Art Therapy clinic offers art therapy services on a sliding fee scale, starting as low as $5 a session.
 We conduct one-on-one individual sessions as well as group and family therapies.
 We see clients Monday through Friday from 9 AM to 8 PM with some Saturday hours also available.
 We adhere to an academic calendar so observe a Winter, Spring and Summer break.

 The initial intake session is free of charge, and allows you to learn more about our services and determine if art therapy is a good fit.